• +254 (20) 2710051/71/73/75/81 or (0)736 712 864

 Commission Secretary / CEO.

-Mrs. Gitau is the Commission Secretary (CS).
+Mrs. Anne Rwamba Gitau, MBS, is the Commission Secretary/CEO.
 She was appointed to the position in June 2015.
-Previously, she was the Deputy Commission Secretary from April 2012 to March 2014 when she was appointed as Ag Commission Secretary.
+Previously, she was the Deputy Commission Secretary from April 2012 to March 2014 when she was appointed as Ag.
+Commission Secretary.

 She is a respected HR professional and leader with over ten years of comprehensive HR experience ranging from the private sector to the public sector, and with diverse and solid experience ranging from HR consultancy to HR management.